 - How did the Referendum council assess the different models for constitutional change?

 The Referendum Council adopted the four principles previously used by the Expert Panel on Constitutional Recognition of Indigenous Australians.
 These principles guided the Council’s assessment of proposed models for constitutional recognition.
 Each proposal had to:

 - Contribute to a more unified and reconciled nation;

 - Be of benefit to and accord with the wishes of Aboriginal and Torres Strait Islander peoples;

 - Be capable of being supported by an overwhelming majority of Australians from across the political and social spectrums; and

 About constitutional recognition

-Since December 2016, the Referendum Council consulted on five options through nationwide consultations, including a series of Indigenous-designed and led consultations, and a digital constitution process.
+The Referendum Council consulted on five options through a series of First Nations Regional Dialogues, and a national online consultation process.